psgray/upgrading_flutter_projects/upgrading_flutter_projects.md

 ### Basic Approach

 - Ensure the Flutter development environment is up to date.
-- Create a new Flutter project in a new folder using the original's naming properties.
+- Create a new Flutter project in a new folder using the original's names.
 - Migrate the old project's assets, code, permissions & keys, etc. to the new project.
 - Deal with remaining issues.